Mayor Island / Tūhua: Risks

-The island would likely be sterilised in a typical major pyroclastic eruption at their current frequency of about every 7,000 years although a small eruption could be confined within the caldera.
+The island would likely be sterilised in a major pyroclastic eruption as last occurred about 7,000 years ago, although a small eruption could be confined within the caldera.
 Tsunami activity and ash affecting the Bay of Plenty are possible with initial vent clearing and ash falls toward the major cities of the northern half of the North island being most likely in summer, with economic disruption to especially ports and airports.
+Large ash fall over land would devastate agriculture and ecosystems for some time due to fluorosis and chlorine poisoning as happened after the 1783 eruption at Laki, in Iceland.
 Usually however the ash fall will be away from land.
 However it has been estimated that a worse case tsunami could be 35 m high when it reached Bay of Plenty coastal resorts and the city of Tauranga with possibly only 30 minutes warning.
 Most of the infrastructure of these coastal towns is less than 15 m above sea level so is at risk of complete destruction.

 History

+Tūhua is the ancestral home of Te Urungawera, hapū of Te Whānau a Tauwhao within the iwi of Ngāi Te Rangi.
+The island is considered special by Māori (the indigenous people of New Zealand) partly because of the presence of black obsidian, a volcanic glass created by the rapid cooling of silica-rich lava, prized as a cutting tool.
+The obsidian was called Tūhua by Māori, who called the island by the same name.
+Over 80% of obsidian excavated from Matakawau on Great Mercury Island had been sourced from Tūhua.
+Several pa sites are known on the island, the final of which was inhabited until 1901.

-Captain James Cook called it Mayor Island when he sighted it on 3 November 1769, in recognition of the Lord Mayor's Day to be held in London a few days later.
+Captain James Cook called it the Mayor when he sighted it on 3 November 1769, in recognition of the Lord Mayor's Day to be held in London a few days later.